Indianapolis Incorrect Vision Prescription Lawyer

-An incorrect vision prescription can severely affect all aspects of your life.
+An incorrect vision prescription is a form of medical malpractice resulting from improper treatment, which can severely affect all aspects of your life.
 We rely on our vision to read properly, conduct our jobs, drive, and get safely from place to place.
-If you have recently received a new vision prescription but are experiencing any vision-related pain or difficultly adjusting to your new lenses, you may have an incorrect prescription.
+If you have recently received a new vision prescription but are experiencing any vision-related pain or difficulty adjusting to your new lenses, you may have an incorrect prescription.

 A wrong vision prescription could result in an accident or injury.
-If you have experienced an accident due to poor vision from a new prescription, someone may be liable for your injuries and damages and you may be entitled to compensation.
-For legal assistance contact the Indianapolis personal injury lawyers at the Hankey Law Office today.
+If you had an accident due to poor vision from a new prescription, someone may be liable for your injuries and damages and you may be entitled to compensation.
+For legal assistance, contact an Indianapolis incorrect vision prescription lawyer at the Hankey Law Office today.

 Symptoms of an Incorrect Prescription